Verreaux's eagle-owl: Breeding

 Like great horned owls, but unlike Eurasian eagle-owls, the Verreaux's eagle-owls normally uses old nests built by other birds as their own nests.
 Usage of a nest site other than those constructed by other birds is considered rarer even than in the horned owl and is viewed as almost exceptional in some parts of this species range.
 Existent reports of this species building its own nest are certain to be dubious, as no known living owl builds a nest and only a small handful of owl species have been verified adding a small amount of nesting material to an existing surface or nest.
 The variety of bird nests they use is extreme.
 Large stick nests in sturdy trees are generally used.
 In southern Africa, recorded nest heights have ranged from 6 to 25 m off the ground.
 Like other Bubo owls, the large nest of large-bodied accipitrids are often popular for use, due to the often huge size and sturdiness of construction typical in this family, with the nest builders devoting up to four months to their construction.
 However, perhaps the constructor of nests that most often host Verreaux's eagle-owls are hamerkops (Scopus umbretta).
-In everywhere from Mali to South Africa the eagle-owl has been recorded using old nests built by this species.
+Everywhere from Mali to South Africa, the eagle-owl has been recorded using old nests built by this species.
 The unusual, massive nest is an enclosed circle of sticks with a side entrance that are often very large relative to the size of the hamerkop, a smallish, compact wading bird.
 Usually the eagle-owls nest on the flat top of the hamerkop nest rather than the interior which is usually too small for the eagle-owls to enter and this can provide a rather safe structure for the eagle-owl family to call home.